5 Major Types of Niigata Ramen

-Ramen is quintessential Japanese comfort food that now has become popular not only in Japan but also in many countries around the world.
+Ramen (ラーメン) is quintessential Japanese comfort food that has become popular not only in Japan but also in many countries around the world.

-When it comes to the variety, many regions of Japan have their own local ramen, among which Sapporo Ramen, Kitakata Ramen, and Hakata Ramen are generally known as Japan’s 3 Major Local Ramen.
+As for its variety, many regions of Japan have their local ramen, among which Sapporo Ramen, Kitakata Ramen, and Hakata Ramen are generally known as Japan’s 3 Best Local Ramen.

 Niigata Ramen (新潟ラーメン)

-And today, for people who have not heard of Niigata Ramen before, I will give you an overview of each of the 5 major types.
+And today, for people who have not heard of the regional ramen, I will give an overview.

 1. Niigata Assari Shoyu Ramen (新潟あっさり醤油ラーメン)

-First off, Niigata Assari Shoyu Ramen, literally Niigata Light Soy Sauce Ramen, is a major type of Niigata Ramen that can be enjoyed in and around the city of Niigata.
+First, Niigata Assari Shoyu Ramen, literally Niigata Light Soy Sauce Ramen, is a type of Niigata Ramen you can enjoy in and around Niigata City.

-This Niigata Ramen uses thin, curly noodles and is characterized by its light soy sauce-based broth with Niboshi flavor to it.
+This ramen uses thin, curly noodles, characterized by its light soy sauce-based dashi-rich broth with Niboshi flavor.

 Sankichiya (三吉屋)